fmorrisey/psychedelic_python/README.md

-# psychedelic_python
+# Psychedelic Python
 The projects that helped me rediscover my love for coding.
 Psychedelic Python is a fun and colorful exploration of coding through visual feedback.
 This project started on Code.org with middle schoolers that I then moved to python to teach myself how to code.
+While I was also simulationsly sharing the results with my Middle School students.
+Had the pandemic not distrupted that school year and my teaching career, I would have loved to have seen what my students could have made and built with code.